public-law/war-crimes-explorer/README.md

 This is my first idea for implementing the Explorer.
 **I'm open to any ideas for implementing this.**
 Prolog seems like a good match for modelling legal statutes.
-[Tau Prolog](http://tau-prolog.org) runs in the browser.
 Here's a first little try:

 ```prolog